Best Rehearsal Spaces in Los Angeles (2026 Guide)

 🕒 24/7 🔒 Monthly Lockout No Recording

-ABC Rehearsal Studios has been a fixture in the LA rehearsal market for over 30 years, running nearly 200 monthly lockout studios across two locations in Atwater Village and North Hollywood.
+ABC Rehearsal Studios has been a fixture in the LA rehearsal market for over 30 years, running nearly 200 monthly lockout studios across two locations in Glassell Park (just south of Atwater Village) and North Hollywood.
 The model is straightforward: you rent a room by the month, it's yours 24 hours a day, your gear lives there between sessions.
 No booking, no load-in, no clock watching.

 Monthly pricing starts around $350 for smaller rooms and scales up to $1,000+ for larger band spaces.
 For groups that rehearse multiple times per week or leave drums and backline at a practice space, the lockout model eliminates a significant amount of logistics.
 The sheer volume of rooms means availability is rarely a problem, even on short notice.